maxkratt/FishNet-Documentation/guides/features/prediction/creating-code/advanced-controls.md

     if (!base.IsOwner)
         return default;

-    //Build the replicate data with all inputs which affect the prediction. float horizontal = Input.GetAxisRaw("Horizontal");
+    // Build the replicate data with all inputs which affect the prediction. float horizontal = Input.GetAxisRaw("Horizontal");
     float vertical = Input.GetAxisRaw("Vertical");